fer-projekt/cookie-fer/README.md

 FerCookieBot allows for  customization through options passed at initialization.
 This enables you  to specify the exact text and titles for various cookie categories and consent information.

     const cookieBotOptions = {
-        title: "Your Consent Title",
+        title: "Consent for the Use of Personal Data",
         necessary_cookies_title: "Necessary Cookies",
         ad_storage_title: "Advertising Cookies",
         ad_user_data_title: "Use of Advertising Data",
         ad_personalization_title: "Ad Personalization",
         analytics_storage_title: "Analytics Cookies",
+        functionality_storage_title: "Functionality Cookies",
+        personalization_storage_title: "Personalization Cookies",
+        security_storage_title: "Security Cookies",
-        button_title: "Save Settings",
+        button_title: "Save Selected",
+        accept_all_button_title: "Accept All",
+        refuse_all_button_title: "Refuse All",
         consent_text: "This website uses cookies.
-We use cookies to personalize content and ads, provide social media features, and analyze our traffic.",
+We use cookies to personalize content and ads, to provide social media features, and to analyze our traffic.",
         consent_link: "<a href='https://policies.google.com/privacy' target='_blank'>Learn More</a>",
     };